New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: New Data Processing

 There was also very rarely an issue with the UTC timestamp showing up at the seemingly incorrect time, affecting 63 data points overall.
 For example, several data entries with UTC timestamps indicating 2007 showed up at SLCK values near November 25, 2006.
 There are two other data points with a similar issue, one in 2009 and one in 2010.
 It is likely the data affected by this anomaly are fine and somehow only the UTC timestamp is erroneous.
 However, to be safe these data were removed.

 Finally, cuts based on the MONS sensor temperature and high voltage power supply (HVPS) were applied.
 Note that there appears to be a mismatch in the mapping of engineering data to files starting April 1, 2004.
 Before this date, the engineering data are in the appropriately labeled files, which for the HVPS are the hvps\_mntr\_[1,2].dat files.
 From April 1, 2004 through the dataset that we considered, the data corresponding to the HVPS1 and HVPS2 were empirically found to be in the files plus\_5v\_crnt\_dig.dat and plus\_5v\_anlg.dat, respectively.
 The other files in the eng directory are similarly mis-mapped.
-We did not determine the mapping for the other engineering data, however, note that none of the files provided negative values after April 1, 2004.
+We did not determine the mapping for the other engineering data.

 The temperature and HVPS voltage are shown for the beginning of data collection through the end of 2017 in Fig.~\ref{fig:engdata}.
 These data are registered at different SLCK clock values than the rest of the MONS data therefore no event cuts are applied in these plots.
 The temperature fluctuates seasonally with some excursions to lower temperature.
 The origin of the double-banded structure in the temperature data is not known at this time.
 The two HVPS channels track together with some excursions to high voltages.
 All of the HVPS excursions occur during SEP events and are therefore excluded based on that cut.
 Some of the temperature excursions partially overlap an SEP event, but those that are not are removed.